noseapp/noseapp/docs/app.rst

     # or by file path
     app = MyTestApplication(config='/home/user/project/etc/base.py')

-Use config property inside application class.
-Config will build before call initialize method.
+Config property will be have data from python file.

 Shared extensions
 -----------------

-You can expand test cases from application.
-Extension must be class or function.
-After calling extension result will be available by name in your test case as property.
+You may expand test cases from application.
+Extension must be callable object.
+Extension will be available by name as property.

 ::